How I Replaced My Wife’s Day Job Income With This Blog

 Once you’ve chosen and purchased a domain name, it’s time to find and purchase a web hosting package.
 For a new blog you’re probably OK purchasing a cheap shared hosting package that will cost you in the neighborhood of $5-7 a month or so.
 That will most likely be fine until your blog has built up traffic of 1000 page views or more per day – at which point you may need to consider upgrading.
 A few recommended options for cheap shared hosting packages:

 If you’re looking for a higher end host to begin with, it’ll probably cost you a bit more money, but you are more assured that your site won’t go down, go over it’s allotted amount of CPU usage, or have other common problems.
-The host that I’m currently with is Media Temple.
-It costs me about $33/month (I have a discounted rate) for my own dedicated virtual server where I run several websites .
-Since I’ve switched to them from my shared host I’ve had exactly zero problems.
+The host that I’m currently with is Storm on Demand.
+It costs me about $85/month for my own dedicated virtual server where I run several websites.
+Since I’ve switched to them I’ve had very few problems, and when I have had problems, their support has been top notch.

-- Media Temple: You can read about my experience switching hosts from a cheap shared hosting plan to my dedicated virtual server at Media Temple here.
+- Storm on Demand from Liquid Web: You can read about my experience switching hosts from a cheap shared hosting plan to my dedicated virtual server at Storm on Demand here: Switching to Storm on Demand

 When shopping around for hosting make sure to search for coupon codes and discounts to make your service cheaper.
-When I signed up for media temple I used a coupon code that allowed me to get 20% off for the life of my relationship with them.
-(In case you’re interested – Media Temple coupon code: retailmenot - will give you 20% discount on (gs) and (dv) hosting plans for the life of the plan.)
+When I signed up for Storm on Demand I used a coupon code that allowed me to get 33% off for the first 3 months.
+There may be other better deals now..

 (Disclaimer: the hosting links above are affiliate links and this site will receive compensation if you choose to sign up through our link.
 (Thanks!)
 It should be noted, however, that we only promote affiliates that we believe in and that we think would be beneficial to our readers.)